Anna Dostoevskaya: Career

 Anna Dostoevskaya née Snitkina trained to be a stenographer and planned to earn her own living.
 She was recommended by her professor to Fyodor Dostoevsky to help him complete his novel The Gambler.
 Dostoevsky had agreed to a contract with publisher F. T. Stellovsky which would have forfeited his copyright for this novel and future novels for nearly 10 years if he did not meet a deadline.
 Anna's family were great admirers of Dostoevsky, particularly her father, who had read all of his books.
 They did not have much time, but Anna was determined.
 Initially Dostoevsky dictated too fast but once they established a pace they completed the project just in time.
 They also fell in love.

 Anna did not have the career she planned but she was essential to Dostoevsky's work.
 She took over sales of his novels, particularly Demons, from their apartment in St Petersburg, and began managing his business affairs.

 Philately

 Her stamp collection was established in 1867 in Dresden.
 It started, as explained in the Memoirs of Anna Dostoyevskaya, with a dispute between Anna and Fyodor Dostoyevsky, who made some critical comments about female inconstancy.
 Anna was annoyed that her husband did not consider women of her generation capable of persistence or devotion to anything.
 She told her husband that she would prove him wrong and show him that a woman may pursue one goal for years.
 She decided to collect stamps and filled up her collection throughout her life.
-According to the Memoirs, she didn't buy a single stamp.
+According to the Memoirs, she did not buy a single stamp.
 All of them were either her own discoveries or donations from friends.
 The fate of this collection is unknown.